tunip3/psx-box/README.md

 # Current state of the Emulator

 Work on The U.I. has just begun.
-So far the mainpage has been finished.
+So far the mainpage is almost finished.

 ![Alt text](  http://i.imgur.com/aJpiChk.png "psx-box")